Lee Ware

 Robert Lee Ware Jr. (born August 20, 1952) is an American politician representing Virginia's 72nd House of Delegates district.
 He was first elected to the Virginia House of Delegates in 1998, representing the 65th district.
 He is a member of the Republican Party.

-Life, education, career
+Life, education, and career

 Ware was born in Fitchburg, Massachusetts.
 He received a B.A. degree in history and literature from Wheaton College in 1974 and pursued graduate studies in the same subjects at Harvard University, Asbury Seminary, Northeastern University, Longwood University, and Virginia Commonwealth University.

 Ware moved to Powhatan, Virginia as editor of the weekly newspaper the Powhatan Gazette, where he worked between 1981-1984.

 Starting in 1984, Ware taught history and government at Powhatan High School for 15 years.
 He later taught at Blessed Sacrament Huguenot Academy.
 In 2012 he became academic dean of Benedictine College Preparatory School until his retirement in 2014.
 Ware is a Roman Catholic and has four children: Karen, Rob, Thomas, and Jeb.

+Ware has also served on numerous commissions as well as state-level boards, notably including the Virginia State Board of Education and the Jamestown-Yorktown Foundation Board of Trustees.